gies-ai-experiments/VentureBot/job_description.md

 - Start date: May 25, 2025
 - End Date : June 30, 2025

+## Application Deadline

+- Applications due by: Friday, May 16, 2025, 11:59 PM CT

 ## How to Apply

 To apply, please: